-The way couples perceive their relationship has a lot to do with whether or not their love will last.
+The way couples perceive their relationship has a lot to do with whether their love will last.
 A study published by Psychol Aging found that personal pronouns can actually have a great effect on marital conflict.

-Those who used “We” phrases such as “We are planning a vacation” or “We love our house so much!”, as opposed to “I’m going away on vacation with my husband/wife” or “I love my house” had an increase in desirable interactions.
+Those who used “We” phrases such as “We are planning a vacation” or “We love our house so much!” as opposed to “I’m going away on vacation with my husband/wife” or “I love my house” had an increase in desirable interactions.

-The study states that those with “we” vocabularies had more positive and less negative emotional behavior and lower cardiovascular arousal, whereas those who spoke of only themselves displayed more negative emotional behavior and have lower marital satisfaction.
+The study states that those with “we” vocabularies had more positive and less negative emotional behavior and lower cardiovascular arousal, whereas those who spoke of only themselves displayed more negative emotional behavior and had lower marital satisfaction.

 2. Be present

 A study of 243 married adults found that partners who spend too much time on their phones end up ignoring their spouses.
-This is now referred to as “phubbing”.
+This is now referred to as “phubbing.”
 Research indicates that phubbing has been closely linked to an increase in depression and a decline in marital satisfaction.

 The next time you are trying to communicate as a couple, resolve an issue, or just talk about your day together, show your spouse they have your undivided attention by putting your phone away.

 Phubbing may seem trivial, but it has the potential to make true love die, no matter how close you were to your partner once.

 Statistics show that a couple is most likely to divorce after eight years of marriage.
 Why is this the case?